MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 }
 ```

-Your `/model/Item+CoreDataClass.swift` file should now look like the following:
+The `/model/Item+CoreDataClass.swift` file should now look like the following:

 ```swift
 import Foundation